If you’re interested in using birth control to help prevent pregnancy, your doctor may suggest Nexplanon.

 What’s to know about Nexplanon vs. Implanon?
 And what about Nexplanon vs. IUDs?

 Implanon was a birth control implant that contained etonogestrel, the same active drug as Nexplanon.
 (An active drug is the ingredient that makes a medication work.)
-But Implanon has been discontinued by its manufacturer.
+But Implanon has been discontinued by its drugmaker.

 Intrauterine devices (IUDs) are small devices placed inside the uterus.
 Like Nexplanon, IUDs provide long lasting, reversible birth control.
 According to the